maccody/KanaChordPlus/README.md

 The length of the Kana List generated can exceed that of the vertical extent of the display.
 The list can be scrolled by dragging on it with a finger, up or down, along the right portion of the list.
 Up to ten entries of the current list are displayed at any time.
 If more than ten entries are in the list, special list entries are provided at the beginning and end of the list, as necessary.
 When an entry with a down arrow is shown at the bottom of the list, pressing it will cause display of the next set of less common Kanji (move further down the list).
 When an entry with an up arrow at the is shown at the top of the list to select, pressing it will cause the display of the next set of more common Kanji (move back up the list).

 Some Kanji characters with kunyomi readings have associated okurigana, or following Kana characters.
 If the Kanji character selected from the Kanji List has a kunyomi reading (green) and has okurigana, an Okurigana Window appears.
 The button in the upper left hand corner of the window contains the Kanji character by itself.
 Pressing this button will dismiss the window and cause that Kanji character to replace the Kana in the Editor Window.
 A Cancel buttion is in the upper right hand corner of the window.
 Pressing the Cancel button dismisses the window without making any change to the Editor Window.
-Below these buttons is a list of Kanji with the associated okurigana on the left and one of three remarks in English:
+Below these buttons is a list of Kanji with the associated okurigana on the left and one of three informative remarks in English:
 - Simple reading - The Kanji and Kana characters form a standalone word
 - Prefix reading - The Kanji and Kana characters come before other Kanji to form a word
-- Suffix rewading - The Kanji and Kana characters come after other Kanji to form a word Scrolling and selection for Kanji with the Okurigana Window follows the same methods and explained for the Kanji List.
+- Suffix rewading - The Kanji and Kana characters come after other Kanji to form a word

+Scrolling and selection of Kanji within the Okurigana Window follows the same methods as explained for the Kanji List.

 ### Support Menu 【サポートメニュー】
-Pressing on the inverted caret at the upper left hand corner of the display will a display a dropdown menu listing several support functions.
-The first two entries support making changes to the editor window.
+Pressing on the inverted caret at the upper left hand corner of the display will a show a dropdown menu listing several support functions.
+The first two entries support making changes to the Editor Window.
 The last two entries support configuration of KanaChord Plus.
 - **Delete last character** - Deletes the last character present in the editor window.
 The word and Kanji list is regenerated according to the characters now present in the editor window.
 Note that the content of the Kanji List may not be valid if there is Kanji characters in the editor window.
 - **Clear input and Kanji list** - Deletes the content of the editor window and clears the Kanji List.
 - **Select Macro output mode...** - Opens a window for Unicode kee sequence selection.
 Press the button labeled with a checkmark to save the selected mode to flash memory.
 Press the button labeled with an **x** to close the window, abandoning any changes.
 KanaChord Plus can output different Unicode key sequences to support different operating systems and applications.
 There are currently three settings available: